 Strike action at EU level

-Strike action at EU level is the strike conducted by employees working in air traffic control in protest against the European Commission’s plans to create a single European airspace.
-Similarly, action taken on 14 March 2002 by the International Transport Workers’ Federation would amount to action at EU level: in this case, the organisation called its fourth annual international railway workers’ action day to draw attention to health and safety issues resulting from deregulation of railways.
+An earlier example of strike action at EU level is the strike conducted by employees working in air traffic control in several countries in Europe on 19 June 2002 in protest against the European Commission’s plans to create a single European airspace.
+Similarly, action taken by the International Transport Workers’ Federation on 14 March 2002 could be considered as EU-level action.
+In this case, the organisation used its fourth annual international railway workers’ action day to draw attention to health and safety issues resulting from the deregulation of railways.

 Charter of Fundamental Rights of the European Union ; collective industrial relations ; Community Charter of the Fundamental Social Rights of Workers ; EU system of industrial relations ; Laval case , right to strike ; right to take collective action ; solidarity in industrial relations ; transnational industrial action , Viking case.